dotnet/docs/docs/csharp/language-reference/builtin-types/ref-struct.md

 ---
 # `ref` Structure types (C# reference)

-Beginning with C# 7.2, you can use the `ref` modifier in the declaration of a value type.
+You can use the `ref` modifier in the declaration of a value type.
 Instances of a `ref struct` type are allocated on the stack and can't escape to the managed heap.
 To ensure that, the compiler limits the usage of `ref struct` types as follows:

 - A `ref struct` can't be the element type of an array.
 - A `ref struct` can't be a declared type of a field of a class or a non-`ref struct`.